bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 ```

 Because adding and removing components can only be done in the context of exclusive world access, hooks are always run *immediately*, leaving no opportunity for desynchronization.

+By contrast, observers are a flexible tool intended for gameplay logic.
+They can listen to the same lifecycle events as hooks, but can also respond to custom, user-defined triggers.
+Observers can be attached to a single entity, listening only to triggers targeted at that entity (callbacks anyone?), but they can also be used to listen for triggers without an associated entity.
+Their advantages over buffered events are clearest when combined with commands that emit triggers (to avoid ever entering a bad state),
+or when you're taking advantage of observers' ability to emit triggers which are then immediately processed, chaining recursively.

 In the future, we intend to use hooks and observers to [replace `RemovedComponents`], [make our hierarchy management more robust], create a first-party replacement for [`bevy_eventlistener`] as part of our UI work and [build out relations].
 These are powerful, abstract tools: we can't wait to see the mad science the community cooks up!